netdata/go.d.plugin/modules/k8s_kubelet/README.md

-# k8s_kubelet
+# K8S Kubelet monitoring with Netdata

 [`Kubelet`](https://kubernetes.io/docs/concepts/overview/components/#kubelet) is an agent that runs on each node in the cluster.
 It makes sure that containers are running in a pod.

-This module will monitor one or more `kubelet` instances depending on configuration.
+This module will monitor one or more `kubelet` instances, depending on your configuration.

 ## Charts